On the convex formulations of robust Markov decision processes: Introduction

-\paragraph{Convex formulation for RMDPs.} We construct a convex formulation for computing an optimal policy for RMDPs.
+\paragraph{Convex formulation for RMDPs.} We construct a convex formulation for computing an optimal policy for rectangular RMDPs.
 To the best of our knowledge, this work is the first successful attempt to obtain such a formulation.
-Our results are based on an entropic regularization of the robust Bellman operator, combined with a change of variables related to the exponential and the logarithm maps.
+Our reformulation is based on an entropic regularization of the robust Bellman operator, combined with an exponential change of variables.
 The solution of the resulting convex program provides an approximate solution to the RMDP problem, which converges to the optimal RMDP solution as the entropic regularizer scales to 0.
-We also derive a simplified convex formulation for RMDPs with polyhedral uncertainty sets.
+We also derive a simplified convex formulation for RMDPs with uncertainty sets described by finitely many convex constraints. \tb{For the most common models of uncertainty, such as polyhedral, ellipsoidal and relative entropy-based uncertainty, we show that RMDPs can be formulated as {\em conic} optimization programs over exponential cones, quadratic cones and non-negative orthants}.

-\paragraph{New perspectives on regularized operators.} The idea of adding regularization to dynamic programming has been used extensively in the field of reinforcement learning~\citep{geist2019theory,kumar2022efficient,Derman2021,neu2017unified}.
-While regularized variants of value iteration and policy iteration have been developed, our results provide a completely new perspective on regularization.
+\paragraph{New perspectives on regularized operators.} The idea of adding regularization to dynamic programming has been used extensively in the field of reinforcement learning~\citep{neu2017unified,geist2019theory} \tb{and recently for RMDPs~\citep{kumar2022efficient,Derman2021}.} While regularization has been used to develop variants of value iteration and policy iteration and to provide new understandings of robustness in parameter deviations, our results provide a completely new perspective on regularization.
 We show in this work that, surprisingly, adding regularization to RMDPs makes it possible to formulate their objectives as convex optimization problems after an appropriate change of variables.
 Therefore, our results provide the first evidence that regularization can be used to ensure the {\em hidden convexity} of a potentially non-convex optimization problem.